michalb1298/capture-pages/README.md

 # capture-pages
-`capture-pages` allows you to capture a screenshot of any website and save the image to disk.
+`capture-pages` allows you to capture a screenshot of any website and save the image to disk and S3.
+This script is supported only in **Python 3**.

 ## Prerequisites
 1. First, make sure you have installed **Chrome** browser.